Izuwei/Detection-of-violators/README.md

 # Detection of Violators

-Internet application for detection and analysis of violators in the monitored area.
+Internet application for detection and analysis of violators in the monitored area with the possibility of configuration.
+Processed videos can be played, downloaded or together with a list of detected violators shared on the internet via link for 24 hours.
+The application provides the following functionality:

+- Detetection of violators (with optional cars)
+- Definition of bounding box accuracy
+- Definition of monitored area
+- Face recognition
+- Upload of own facial images
+- Object tracking
+- Object counting
+- Path drawing
+- Definition of path length
+- Usage of own detector
+- Display of timestamp

 ## Installation